dillonreis/Real-Time-Flying-Object-Detection_with_YOLOv8/README.md

 * Generalized (40 Class) and refined (3 Class) model.
 * Latex files containing the offical paper.
 * Example video of gneeralized model inference.

+* The source code for Ultralytics package can be found here --> https://github.com/ultralytics/ultralytics/tree/main